List of Miraculous: Tales of Ladybug & Cat Noir characters: Chloé Bourgeois

-Chloé Bourgeois / Queen Bee (voiced by Selah Victor in the English dub and Marie Chevalot in the French version) is a student in Miss Bustier's class.
+Chloé Bourgeois / Queen Bee (voiced by Selah Victor in the English dub and Marie Chevalot in the French version) is a former student in Miss Bustier's class.
 She is selfish and spoiled, only showing a little remorse when she needs to.
 She often abuses her father's status as mayor to do whatever she wants like tormenting Marinette, despite being a fan of her alter-ego, and bossing around her friend Sabrina Raincomprix while claiming her childhood best friend Adrien Agreste as her boyfriend.
 Chloé either instigates someone getting Akumatized or gets Akumatized herself, her initial form being a Ladybug opposite called Antibug.
 Chloé accidentally acquired the Bee Miraculous which transforms her into Queen Bee, and has the ability Venom, which allows her to paralyze a target with a sting.
-She was later akumatized twice into "Queen Wasp".
 Despite publicly revealing her secret identity, Ladybug would occasionally lend her the Miraculous, but is later forced to suspend her from heroics when her public identity becomes too much of a liability.
 After growing paranoid and resentful of Ladybug for not giving her the Miraculous as she wished, Chloé betrays the heroes to Hawk Moth, gets akumatized into Miracle Queen, and exposes other temporary heroes to him, resulting in her being permanently relieved of duty.

 Afterwards, Chloé descends into villainy, and later allies herself with Lila Rossi out of mutual hatred for both Ladybug and Marinette.
-During this time, she had been akumatized into the banana-themed Queen Banana and the duplicating Penalty.
+She also ends up meeting her half-sister Zoé.
 Chloé's actions gradually make her hated by most of Paris and eventually cost her both Adrien and Sabrina as friends.
 When her father steps down as mayor, Chloé becomes Monarch's puppet ruler through Lila's manipulation by staging a Coup d'état.
 She uses her power as acting mayor to criminalize superpowered beings, with Ladybug and Cat Noir branded outlaws while forced to allow it, But Chloé later accepts Monarch's offer to become secretly akumatized as the mayor-themed Queen Mayor to enforce her rule via channeling multiple Miraculous powers through her robots, culminating in her trapping Ladybug and Cat Noir while attempting to publicly expose their identities.
 But gets defeated, stripped of her position and all her power, and abandoned and betrayed by her allies, with her father sending her and her mother away from Paris.
 Audrey chastises her for ruining the family name and vows to take control of her life and education again.

-While living in London as seen in season six, Chloè becomes an social media influencer.
+While living in London, Chloè becomes a social media influencer.
 Despite her operating in London and unwelcome status in Paris, she manages to gain a degree of popularity and a small following and uses her platform to promote contests, give updates about her new life, and throw shade at heroes, villains, and her former classmates.
+In "Queen of the Dreadzone", Chloé returns to Paris to film a movie, only to be humiliated by Marinette.
+Chrysalis akumatizes Chloè into Dread Queen, whose Dread Zone makes people experience their worst fear.
+After being defeated and un-akumatized, Chloé leaves Paris.